mariocrrt/minfit/README.md

 - **Tailwind CSS**: A utility-first CSS framework for quickly building custom designs.
 - **Node.js**: A JavaScript runtime environment for running server-side JavaScript code.

+## API Reference

+The minfit API can be found at [minfit-api](https://github.com/mariocrrt/minfit-api).

 ## Aren't There Plenty of Workout Trackers Out There?

 Indeed, there are numerous workout trackers available, but I couldn't find one that met my specific needs.
 Most existing fitness trackers offer a plethora of features, whereas I simply wanted a straightforward tool for tracking my workouts.
 Thus, I decided to develop MinFit—a minimalist solution tailored to my requirements.